Insulin pumps

 • Ask your healthcare provider about an action plan so you know what to do if your insulin pump stops working.
 If this happens, contact the helpline of the insulin pump supplier for a replacement and let your diabetes nurse specialist know.
 You should get a back-up pump within 24h.
 In the meantime, give yourself insulin using an insulin pen within 4 hours of the pump stopping guided by your pump records.

 • Ensure you have enough insulin for emergencies.
 As part of your emergency planning, you should have any medication or equipment supply for at least three days.
 The Tandem t:slim X2 insulin pump has a rechargeable battery, which needs power to re-charge.
 The mylife YpsoPump uses AAA batteries.
-It's a good idea to keep spare batteries and some charging packs for your phone and your pump in your grab bag.
+It's a good idea to keep spare batteries and some charging packs for your phone and your pump in your grab bag and make sure you also have spare consumables.

 Brochures